estatewatch/estatewatch/content/resources.md

 <summary><b>But new private housing cross-subsidises the replacement social housing doesn't it?</b></summary>

-> Despite best intentions, developers' profit margins and the [viability testing loopholes](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) mean that the cost of replacement social housing and demolition/rehousing ends up being subsidised mainly by local authorities, grant funding or by reducing the quantum and increasing the rents of replacement affordable housing.
+> Despite best intentions, developers' profit margins and the [viability testing loopholes](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) mean that the cost of replacement social housing and demolition/rehousing ends up being subsidised mainly by local authorities, grant funding or by reducing the quantum and affordability of replacement social housing.
 See [here](https://www.paywallskip.com/article?url=https%3A%2F%2Fwww.insidehousing.co.uk%2Fnews%2Festate-regenerations-failed-to-replace-social-homes-due-to-cross-subsidy-model-nhf-boss-says-88513) and [here]() for evidence of this.

 </details>
 </div>